mvysny/mvysny.github.io/_posts/2024-5-16-ubuntu-rpi.md

 Even though RPI Zero 2W is quite limited and 32bit OS would work much better, Ubuntu 24.04+ only ships as arm64 so there's nothing you can do.
 [Flash a SD Card with arm64 Ubuntu](https://ubuntu.com/download/raspberry-pi) and choose the "Server" option.

+> WARNING: Both Ubuntu 24.04+ Server and Core editions only come in 64 bit.
+64bit OS
+> is more demanding on RAM and you can find your RPI Zero running
+> out of memory quickly; you can try to enable swap but swapping to SD Card is very slow
+> and will completely trash the performance of the OS.
+Consider using the 32-bit
+> Raspberry PI OS instead, which has an actively maintained 32-bit version.

 ## Post-installation

 Enable user-accessible dmesg: edit `/etc/sysctl.d/10-kernel-hardening.conf` and `kernel.dmesg_restrict = 0`.